 - Charges you a fee before they settle your debts or before you enter into a debt settlement plan

-- Doesn’t spend much time getting information on your full financial picture, or your near term financial goals.
+- Doesn’t spend much time getting information on your full financial picture, or your near-term financial goals

 How debt settlement companies differ

-Some of the major differences between debt settlement companies are the fees they charge, the minimum amount of debt they require to be settled and the types of debt they will work with.
+Some of the major differences between debt settlement programs are the fees they charge, the minimum amount of debt they require to be settled and the types of debt they will work with.
 Here is a look at some of the major debt settlement companies:

 Freedom Debt Relief — This is the largest debt settlement company in the United States.
 They say they have resolved more than $9 billion in debt since 2002.
 However, you’ll likely need at least $7,500 in debt to work with them.
-Freedom’s fee ranges from 15 to 25 percent of your total enrolled debt.
+Freedom’s fee ranges from 15 to 25% of your total enrolled debt.
 Like Resolve, Freedom Debt Relief offers access to a wide range of debt relief products and consultants that will help you formulate a comprehensive plan.
-Resolve, however, does not have minimum debt requirements, has a fee of just 15 percent on your forgiven debt (not total debt enrolled), and helps you determine if debt settlement is the best debt relief option for your particular needs.
+Resolve, however, does not have minimum debt requirements, has a fee of just 15% on your forgiven debt (not total debt enrolled), and helps you determine if debt settlement is the best debt relief option for your particular needs.

 New Era Debt Solutions — New Era lists right on their website their debt settlement statistics, including how many people drop out before completing the program, as well as the average amount of debt they settle per account, which they say runs at more than a 60 percent reduction on average.
 Unlike Resolve, New Era focuses solely on debt settlement programs, so you’ll want to be sure this is the right debt solution for you before reaching out.

 National Debt Relief — This is a newer organization that has been in operation since 2009.
 National Debt Relief will tailor a debt settlement plan to fit your needs and your specific types of debt, and may tackle a range of debts that other companies might not touch, including some student loans.
 Unlike Resolve, they focus solely on debt settlement, so you’ll want to be be sure this is the right debt relief for you.
-Also, they don’t operate in every state..
+Also, they don’t operate in every state.

 While you can negotiate with creditors directly, you’ll have to do your own research.
 You can calculate what you might save with a debt settlement calculator and then use a debt consolidation calculator to assess if this is a viable option for you instead.
 You can also use a credit card payment calculator to assess how long it will take to pay off your credit card(s) if you don’t choose a settlement plan.
-You may find it challenging to determine the best deal possible for your situation.
-That’s where Resolve comes in.
-Our primary goal is to assess your personal situation and understand your legitimate options.
-We’re really good at that.